ronakg/quickr-cscope.vim/README.md

 **I'm not able to use `Ctrl-T` to go back in tag stack like I used to before.**

 When you use quickfix to view results of a Cscope query, those results are not passed to taglist.
-You need to use `Ctrl-O` (jumplist) to go back to where you were from a result.
+You need to use `Ctrl-o` (jumplist) to go back to where you were from a result.

 **When there are multiple matches for global definition, it doesn't open in quickfix window.**